gallenc/solent2Public/README.md

 ### checking out your own fork

-Having forked the repository, go to your own github account and clone the repository into your own workspace on your machine. create a git repo folder on your local drive and clone into in
+Having forked the repository, go to your own github account and clone the repository into your own workspace on your machine.
+Rather than just clone the repository into a workspace on your IDE, it is good practice to create a seperate folder on your local machine where you will clone your remote repositories.
+You can import seperate projects from this clone into your IDE worspace as you need to work on them.

+Create a git repo folder on your local drive and clone tour fork of solent2Public into in
 ```
 mkdir gitrepos
 cd gitrepos